WordPress/gutenberg/packages/core-data/README.md

 -   Type: `string`.
 -   Example: `statuses`.

-In addition to the general utilites (`getEntityRecords`, `getEntityRecord`, etc.), the package dynamically creates nicer-looking methods to interact with the entity records of the `root` kind, both the collection and single records.
-Compare the general and nicer-looking methods as it follows:
+In addition to the general utilities (`getEntityRecords`, `getEntityRecord`, etc.), the package dynamically creates nicer-looking methods to interact with the entity records of the `root` kind, both the collection and single records.
+Compare the general and nicer-looking methods as follows:

 ```js
 // Collection